microsoft/vscode-docs/release-notes/latest.md

 ### Debug Protocol Changes

 We have changed the debug protocol in the following (backward compatible) ways:

 * *Feature negotiation*: the response of the `InitializeRequest` now returns information about the capabilities of the debug adapter.
 The VS Code debugger uses this information to enable or configure features which only exist for certain debug adapters.
 * *New request `ConfigurationDoneRequest`*: VS Code sends this request to indicate that the configuration (e.g. registering stored breakpoints and exception options) of the debug session has finished and that debugging is about to start.
-For backward compatibility VS Code will send this request only if the debug adapter returns the a value of `true` for the capability `supportsConfigurationDoneRequest`.
+For backward compatibility, VS Code will send this request only if the debug adapter returns a value of `true` for the `supportsConfigurationDoneRequest` capability.
 * Additional attributes for `Source` type:
   * an optional `origin` attribute to provide additional information about the source in the debug UI.
   * an optional `adapterData` attribute that the VS Code debug UI will transparently persist for breakpoints.